Syracuse Herald-American, June 4

 “They went right through out formation 10 times with 45 above and an equal number below, all attacking simultaneously.”

-The first priest in the Catholic Diocese of Syracuse to volunteer for service as a chaplain, Capt.
-Joseph B. Delahunt, has been awarded the Order of the Purple Heart for shrapnel wounds in the arm.
+It was reported on May 8 that the first priest in the Catholic Diocese of Syracuse to volunteer for service as a chaplain, Capt.
+Joseph B. Delahunt, was awarded the Order of the Purple Heart for shrapnel wounds in the arm.

 Capt.
 Delahunt was wounded while serving in the South Pacific, according to word received at the Chancery office.